Naveen15-4/Robotic-Arm-PyFirmata/README.md

 ### Step 1: Hardware Assembly & Wiring

-1.  **Print & Build:** Print all the parts from the [MakerWorld project page](https://makerworld.com/en/models/1134925-robotic-arm-with-servo-arduino#profileId-1135927) and assemble the arm with your servos.
+1.  **Print & Build:** Print all the parts and assemble the arm with your servos.
 2.  **Connect Servos to Arduino:** Connect the signal, 5V, and GND wires for each servo.
     * **WARNING:** It is highly recommended to power the servos from an **external 5V power supply**.
 Do not draw power for 7 servos directly from the Arduino's 5V pin, as this can damage the Arduino or your computer's USB port.
 Connect all servo grounds (GND) and the Arduino's GND together.
 3.  **Wiring Map:** Connect the **signal pins** of your servos to the Arduino pins defined in the script: